-\textit{(ii) Tightened integration with load balance mechanism:} Several accelerator architectures use a central data extraction module as a pre-processing unit before communicating data to PEs.
-Such centralized module enables additional opportunity about dynamic load balancing of work among PEs.
-As section \ref{sec::load-balance} discusses, inter-PE imbalance can be severe due to irregular distribution of NZs in the tensor blocks that are allocated to PEs.
-Consequently, accelerators attain low speedup and ineffective utilization of PEs.
-Although a few accelerators recently used hardware modules to dynamically balance the work among PEs, further efficient designs may be achieved by enhancing the central/shared data extraction module to balance the work.
-This is because, such module already keeps the track of the data provided to PEs, which leads to the information about the number of operations to be performed by different PEs.
-Therefore, it may be feasible to use an additional low-cost hardware logic in such central modules for run-time balancing of compressed tensor computations (e.g., data-driven dynamic work dispatch in GraphDynS \cite{yan2019alleviating}).
+\textit{(ii) Tightening integration with load balance mechanism:} Central data extraction module can enable dynamic load balancing of work among PEs (e.g., data-driven dynamic work dispatch in GraphDynS \cite{yan2019alleviating}).
+As section \ref{sec::load-balance} discusses, the inter-PE imbalance can be severe due to the irregular distribution of NZs in tensor blocks that are allocated to PEs.
+Its mitigation by structuring the data may not always be possible (e.g., for activations/weights of some models or applications beyond deep learning).
+Consequently, accelerators may attain ineffective utilization of PEs and low speedup.
+Although some accelerators used hardware modules for dynamic balancing, further efficiency may be achieved by enhancing the centralized extraction module with additional low-cost logic.
+This is because it already keeps the track of the data provided to PEs, which can lead to information about the number of operations performed by different PEs.